 CHILDREN & FAMILIES

-Ready to Learn with Spanish Story Time: 2-3 p.m.
-Oct.
-19. Family program, all ages welcome with adult.
+Ready to Learn Spanish Story Time: 2-3 p.m.
+Dec.
+14. Newborn to age 6, older children welcome.
 Have fun singing songs, listening to stories, playing and making crafts.
 Families will also learn about early literacy and school preparedness.

 TWEENS & TEENS